You are here

-One of the most feared diseases in the 18th century was smallpox.
+One of the most feared diseases in the eighteenth century was smallpox.
 A high percentage of those infected died; many who survived were blinded or badly disfigured.
 Inoculation against the disease had been introduced into Europe from the Middle East early in the century and subsequently conveyed to the American colonies.
-Inoculation, however, was not without risk.
+Inoculation, however, was not without risks.
 There were deaths associated with the inoculation process, as it initiated the disease, though in a milder form.
 There was also the not-unfounded concern that smallpox could be spread through an inoculated person not properly quarantined.
 Consequently, inoculation often encountered fear and opposition.1

-It may seem surprising, then, that Thomas Jefferson, who boldly opined in 1799 that the "state of medicine is worse than that of total ignorance,” would be an early advocate of smallpox inoculation and later as president would openly support the introduction of the less virulent but still controversial cowpox vaccine into the United States.
+It may seem surprising, then, that Thomas Jefferson, who boldly opined in 1799 that the "state of medecine is worse than that of total ignorance,"2 would be an early advocate of smallpox inoculation and later as president would openly support the introduction of the less virulent but still controversial cowpox vaccine into the United States.

-Jefferson also espoused the value of inoculation in his June 1803 instructions to Meriwether Lewis, who was preparing for what would become the Lewis and Clark Expedition: “Carry with you some matter of the kine-pox; inform those of them with whom you may be, of it's efficacy as a preservative from the smallpox; & encourage them in the use of it.”
+Jefferson also espoused the value of inoculation in his June 1803 instructions to Meriwether Lewis, who was preparing for what would become the Lewis and Clark Expedition: "[C]arry with you some matter of the kine-pox; inform those of them with whom you may be, of it's efficacy as a preservative from the small pox; and instruct & encourage them in the use of it."13

 Primary Source References